idkm23/operation_plushie/README.md

 3. Type "ssh leviathan" in a new terminal to connect to leviathan (Eric's computer).

-3. In the leviathan terminal, type "roslaunch operation_plushie kinect_pc.launch" to start the drivers for the Xtion Pro.
+3. In the new leviathan terminal that you made, type "roslaunch operation_plushie kinect_pc.launch" to start the drivers for the Xtion Pro.

 4. In the main terminal, type "rosrun rqt_reconfigure rqt_reconfigure".
 Then, click "drivers" on the side bar in the window that pops up and check the box that says "depth_registration".